 Our necklaces begin with a sari.
-The sari is made, then bought and worn by a woman somewhere in India.
-One day a sari-trader knocks on the door of the woman and asks if she has any saris to sell or trade.
+A sari which has been bought, worn and cherished by a woman somewhere in India.
+One day a sari-trader knocks on the door of the woman and asks if she has any saris to sell.
 The sari passes to the hands of the sari-trader, who then passes it to another and finally another, and sometime later, the sari finds itself in New Delhi.

-This is where I come in.
-Every few months, I make a textile pilgrimage to our sari supplier, Mini, who lives above her warehouse filled with vintage saris and bits of fabric in North Delhi.
-Mini and her husband will first feed a me a delicious Gujarati meal of mutton soup and chicken curry, followed by the sweetest, milkiest chai ever made.
-We then get into the serious business of buying and selling saris.
-Bundles of saris are brought into the room and I, sipping my chai, look through them, piece by piece.
-Those that attract the eye with colour and pattern, or soothe the hand with their texture, go to one side.
-All others are returned to Mini.
-To give you an idea of numbers, when I was last there in August, I selected 1,200 vintage, silk saris in one such session.
+This is where House of Wandering Silk enters the story.
+Every few months, Katherine makes a textile pilgrimage to our sari supplier, Mini, who lives above her warehouse filled with vintage saris and bits of fabric in West Delhi.
+Mini and her husband, Vinod, will first feed Katherine with a delicious homemade Gujarati meal of mutton soup and chicken curry, followed by the sweetest, milkiest chai ever made.

 The saris are brought back to our studio where they are cleaned and carefully checked for all defects.
 Working with pre-loved textiles takes an inordinate amount of time in terms of quality control.
-Where possible, we cut the saris into pieces sized to make our Kantha Scarves and Shawls.
+Where possible, we cut the saris into sizes for the various styles in our Kantha Collection.
 If a section of sari has too many defects to make into these larger kantha products, it will be added to a huge mountain of sari remnants destined for other lives.

 In old Johnny Walker Whisky boxes, which are the perfect size, we store hundreds of spools of thread in bright colours.
-Once the fabric has been selected, we open up these boxes and, fabric-bundle by fabric-bundle, match fabric and thread.
+Once the fabric has been selected, we open up these boxes and, piece by piece, match fabric and thread.
 Sometimes we choose contrasting thread colours which will add a highlight to the sari fabric; sometimes we choose a complementary thread colour which will enhance the colours of the fabric.
-The spool is twisted into the fabric and put aside.

 Now the scraps of fabric need to be prepared.
-Each scrap is opened up and ironed flat.
-Working on the bias (the diagonal of the fabric, which makes it more pliable and a better fit around the beads), the fabric is folded, ironed and folded again.
+Each scrap is ironed flat then folded over several times.
 By layering the fabric we give it extra strength and make the silk more durable.
-It is then cut into narrow strips comprising four layers of fabric which are folded along one side.
+It is then cut and sewn into narrow tubes

-At this stage we now have dozens of strings of sari fabric - beaded ones for our Beaded Necklaces and tight tubes for our Sari String Necklaces.
-These need now to be positioned in place.
+At this stage we now have dozens of strings of sari fabric which need to be positioned in place.
 On a large work table, the strings are layered according to whichever style we’re making.
 This is a very important step, to make sure the necklace will hang around the neck with each string sitting perfectly, just where it’s supposed to.
 The ends of the strings are pinned in place and so begins the most laborious task - the finishing.